8 Key Drivers of Email Open Rates

 Defining Email Open Rate

 Email open rates are an email marketing metric that measures the percentage rate of emails opened compared to the number of people you sent it to.
 On the other hand, click-through rates are the percentage of people who clicked on something within your email.
 While both elements are equally important to the success of a campaign, you must first entice users to open the email.
-Ultimately, your goal is to hold your audience’s attention by hooking them with a subject line that piques their curiosity and proposes a solution to their perceived needs.
+Ultimately, your goal is to hold your audience’s attention.
+You must hook them with a subject line that piques their curiosity and proposes a solution to their perceived needs.

 8 Drivers that Influence Open Rates

 The success of an email campaign depends on the email open rate.
 If no one opens your email, then its content will not generate any new business, awareness or a return on the investment of hours of work you put into it.
-When crafting your email campaigns, there are eight key drivers that contribute to the success of your emails.
+When crafting your email campaigns, eight key drivers will contribute to the success of your emails.

 1. Value